Newmill (horse): 2005/2006 National Hunt season

 Newmill returned to hurdling in the early part of the 2005/2006 season.
 He started a 50/1 outsider when finishing fourth behind Brave Inca in the Morgiana Hurdle and then ran third at odds of 40/1 behind Brave Inca and Harchibald (ahead of Macs Joy) in the December Festival Hurdle.
 In both of these races he was ridden by Andrew McNamara.

 On 9 January, Newmill started at odds of 5/1 for the Kinloch Brae Chase over two and a half miles at Thurles Racecourse, in which his opponents included Strong Project, Hi Cloy and Native Upmanship.
-Ridden by Robbie Power he was restrained in the early stages before moving up in to third place with six fences left to jump.
+Ridden by Robbie Power, he was restrained in the early stages before moving up into third place with six fences left to jump.
 He took the lead at the second last and stayed on to win by four lengths from Mossy Green.
 Murphy, who had been considering a run in the Champion Hurdle, announced that the gelding was now more likely to run in the Queen Mother Champion Chase, commenting and commented "people have said he is soft in the past, he is actually as tough as nails".
 Newmill was sent to race in Britain for the first time when he contested the Grade I Queen Mother Champion Chase over two miles at the Cheltenham Festival and started a 16/1 outsider in a field which included Kauto Star and Moscow Flyer.
 He had been available at odds of 33/1 on the morning of the race but attracted support after he was identified by the Racing Posts "Pricewise" column as a serious contender and "a horse of the highest class".
 Ridden by McNamara, he made a slight mistake at the first fence but soon took the lead.
 He went clear of the field approaching the final fence and stayed on strongly in the closing stages to win by nine lengths from Fota Island in a time of 3:51.50.
 Jim McGrath, writing in the Daily Telegraph described the performance as "a revelation".
 After the race, McNamara said "That was amazing, I can't believe how well he travelled all the way.
 I thought we could be in trouble but he got his breath back and down the hill he really started to travel with me again", while Murphy commented "Thank goodness it's over.
 Everything went right.
 I got a bit frightened when I saw Central House appear as I thought he might take him on and buzz him up but Andrew did everything correct and was top drawer".
 Some commentators, however, felt that the falls of several leading contenders, including Kauto Star, meant that Newmill was a rather lucky winner.